 The different shapes let you know what sort of sign you’re looking at.
-This means that you can get a feel for the general message the sign is trying to convey, even if you don’t understand the specifics.
+This means that you can get a feel for the general message the sign is trying to show, even if you don’t understand the specifics.

 - Rectangular road signs – signs in this shape give information or directions.
-Blue rectangles give information, except on motorways where blue is used for direction signs.
-Direction signs on primary routes are green rectangles, while those on minor roads are white.
+Blue rectangles give information, except on motorways where blue is for direction signs.
+Direction signs on primary routes are green rectangles, but those on minor roads are white.
 White rectangular signs are also used to give more information with warning signs, such as the distance to give way signs.

-Signs giving orders
+Road signs giving orders

-But it gets more complicated when what’s on the sign is more abstract.
+It can get complicated when what’s on the sign is more abstract.
 The two signs with red borders, blue backgrounds and red lines on them are easy to confuse.
 But not knowing what they are could leave you out of pocket.

-No waiting sign
+A. No waiting sign

 The no waiting sign is a blue sign with a red stripe and a red border.

-No stopping sign
+B. No stopping sign

 Not to be confused with the no waiting sign, the no stopping sign is a red cross on a blue background with the usual red border.

-Red route sign
+D. Red route sign

-National speed limit applies sign
+E. National speed limit applies sign

 Looking less like a T than the no through road sign, the broad arrow shows who has priority at the junction.

-Dual carriageway ends ahead sign
+B. Dual carriageway ends ahead sign

 There’s no attempt at a picture here, just the word warning you that the road will likely be covered with water.
 Fords can be surprisingly deep, so proceed with caution.
 You don’t want to have to claim on your car insurance because you misjudged how much water there was.

-Steep hill sign
+D. Steep hill sign

-Motorway direction signs have blue backgrounds.
+A. Motorway direction signs have blue backgrounds.

-Signs on primary routes have green backgrounds.
+B. Signs on primary routes have green backgrounds.

-Signs on non-primary and local routes have white backgrounds with black borders.
+C. Signs on non-primary and local routes have white backgrounds with black borders.

-Signs that give information are rectangular.
+Road signs that give information are rectangular.
 The background colour should generally be blue or white, but other colours can sometimes be used.

-Single track road with passing places sign
+B. Single track road with passing places sign

 It warns that if you decide to go down the track you should be prepared to meet oncoming vehicles.
-If this happens, one of you might have to pull over into a passing place, possibly in reverse.
+If this happens, you might have to pull over into a passing place, possibly in reverse.

 If you’re a learner driver, think of it as a way of practising your manoeuvring.

-Priority over traffic coming the other way sign
+D. Priority over traffic coming the other way sign

-Other road sign colours
+Road sign colours

 Other colours can also be found on road signs: